jounijoh/Home-Cook-Recipes-MobileApp-React-Native/README.md

 # HomeCookBot Mobile Application

 ## Overview
-This project is a mobile application developed using React Native.
+This project is a mobile application for generating repes with OpenAi's ChatGPT API.
+Repository for backend is found [here](https://github.com/jounijoh/HomeCookBot).
+It is developed using React Native.
 It utilizes a modern, user-friendly navigation system and various screens to deliver a seamless user experience.
 The app includes authentication, home, profile, recipe tabs, instructions for and favorite recipes features, along with a settings option to log out.

 ## Main Features
 - **User Authentication**: SignIn and SignUp functionalities.
 - **Home Screen**: The initial screen displaying the app's main content.
 - **Profile Screen**: A user-specific screen showcasing user details.
-- **Recipes Tabs**: Tabs that categorize and display various recipes.
+- **Recipes Tabs**: Tabs where you can genenerate recipes with keywords, get intsturctions and make shoppinglists for selected recipes.
 - **Favorite Recipes Tabs**: A dedicated section for users to save and view their favorite recipes.
 - **Settings**: A slide-up modal with log-out functionality.